Chris Walker (wrestler): World Wrestling Federation (1991–1992)

 Walker made his television debut on the French version of WWF Superstars in January 1992, pinning Hercules.
 His American television debut would also take place that month when he appeared on the January 20th edition of Prime Time Wrestling and defeated The Brooklyn Brawler.
 On the house show circuit, he was less successful, falling to Skinner in multiple encounters.
 His first PPV appearance came at the 1992 Royal Rumble; albeit in a dark match.
 Wrestling The Brooklyn Brawler, Walker was initially defeated when his opponent's feet were on the ropes.
 WWF President Jack Tunney came out to reverse the decision.
 Although the intent by the WWF was to get a strong fan response in favor of the decision, the Albany, NY crowd instead booed him.

 On the February 3rd edition of Prime Time, he suffered his first televised defeat, falling to The Warlord.
-He entered a house show series with the Warlord that month and was winless.
+He entered a house show series with the Warlord that month and continued his losing streak.
 Walker appeared again on the March 9th edition of Prime Time and lost to the Warlord once more.
-Unlike fellow signee Chris Chavis, Walker was never given a gimmick and his appearances remained confined to the house show circuit and Prime Time Wrestling as the WWF continued to mull over what direction to take him.
+Unlike fellow recent signee Chris Chavis, Walker was never given a gimmick and his appearances remained confined to the house show circuit and Prime Time Wrestling as the WWF continued to mull over what direction to take him.
 Walker feuded with Kato on house show matches throughout March 1992.
 On the April 20th edition of Prime Time Wrestling Walker was defeated decisively by Sid Justice, in what would be the latter's final televised WWF match for almost three years.
 Walker was stretchered out after the conclusion of the match but reappeared the following week to defeat Barry Horowitz.
 Later in April, Walker participated in a series of joint Super World Sports / WWF, facing Samson Fuyuki, Haku, and Tetsuya Yamanaka.
 His final match came at a house show in Portland, ME on April 27, 1992, when he defeated Bob Bradley.
 He was then released from the WWF.